dosasm/masm-tasm/README.md

 or courses like *Principles and Peripheral Technology of Microprocessor*.

 - **Language Support**: Offers *grammar* validation, basic *outline* view, *hover* tips, and *code formatting* support for DOS assembly language
+- **Status Bar**: Quick access to switch DOS emulator and assembler independently, with executable paths shown
 - **Run and Debug**: Right-click on the VS Code editor panel to run and debug your code
 - **Diagnose**: Processes the output of ASM tools and displays diagnostics in VS Code
 - Supports all platforms including **Web** — see [Platform Support](#platform-support)